shakes76/PatternAnalysis-2023/recognition/45339961_ViT/README.md

 # Vision Transformer for ADNI
 This project explored the use of a Vision Transformer for the classification of Alzheimer's disease in the ADNI brain dataset.
+The model is based on the architecture presented in the paper [An Image Is Worth 16x16 Words](https://arxiv.org/pdf/2010.11929.pdf) [1], with special thanks to Daniel Bourke's guide [4] on implementing this architecture in PyTorch.

 # Contents
 1. [Introduction](#1-introduction)